AGRICULTURAL

 She is the co-author of 11 research papers in peer reviewed journals and 17 international conference proceedings.

-Dr Chrysavgi Gardeli has been an Assistant Professor in Food Chemistry at the Department of Food Science and Human Nutrition (AUA) since 2018.
+Dr Chrysavgi Gardeli has been an Associate Professor in Food Chemistry at the Department of Food Science and Human Nutrition (AUA).
 She received her M.Sc in Food Science & Technology by the Humberside University (UK) and a Ph.D. of Agricultural Sciences by Agricultural University of Athens (AUA) in 2009.

 Her research interests focus on: